-With that said, the first half of August is fairly predictable, with a pattern dictated by summer vacations, ticket prices, and Annual Passholder blockouts.
+Beyond that, the first half of August 2022 is fairly predictable, with a pattern dictated by summer vacations, ticket prices, and Magic Key Passholder blockouts.
 Things become murkier beginning the third week.
 This is when Los Angeles County schools go back into session, which explains the lighter crowds at that point.
 The following week, Orange County schools also go back into session.

 Unfortunately, that will not have the huge impact on crowds that you might expect, as the summer Annual Passholder blockouts for the lowest tiers of passes end are roughly the same time.
 There will be a lot of pent-up demand for locals who have been blocked out for ~2 months, and they will return in droves that week.

 With that said, most of these locals have jobs, so the worst of these crowds will be in the afternoon and, especially, evening hours.
 If you arrive at rope drop and leave by 2 p.m., your perspective on crowds will be dramatically different from someone who arrives at 4 p.m. and focuses their attention on the Rivers of America attractions and Fantasmic.
 That area of Disneyland, in particular, will be a nightmare for the first week that the AP blockouts are lifted.